 How did they handle poop during the Middle Ages?

 At that time, there wasn’t a modern sewage system, especially in castles, and toilets consisted of a wooden bench with a hole in the center placed on a stone where poop fell by gravity toward a cesspit, other castles instead drained stools directly into a river or from a cliff.
-So, toilets were similar to an outhouse before flushing toilets would be invented in 1596 and become standardized in 1851.
+So, toilets were similar to an outhouse before flushing toilets were invented in 1596 and became standardized in 1851.

 They emptied a castle’s cesspit every two years on average, but they also took payment for individual privies.

-While some nightmen merely needed a bucket and a willing partner, others required a carriage because they have to transport tons of waste to the town boundary.
+While some nightmen merely needed a bucket and a willing partner, others required a carriage because they had to transport tons of waste to the town boundary.

 The operation often took three or four men, with one shoveling the feces into buckets, another lifting the buckets up with a rope, and the others carrying the loads onto their cart.
 Because medieval sewage chutes provided a vulnerable entry point for invading armies, gong farmers were frequently required to block any intruders if possible.